AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 ### Generalizing Reflection

+\label{sec:generalizing-reflection}

-If we can do reflection between two chains, can we also do reflection between three chains?
+If we can do reflection between two chains, can we also do reflection between three or more chains?

 \todo[inline]{write this out}

-guess: extending the Bitcoin + Ethereum example to, say, Bitcoin + Ethereum + Litecoin will provide the security benefits of all 3. it should be additive. a doublespend would require a doublespend against all 3.

 ### The Simplex

+\label{sec:the-simplex}

 \todo[inline]{fix spacing of captions in \autoref{fig:simplexes}}